Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Gorenstein homological algebra of gendo-symmetric algebras

-\begin{theorem} Let $A$ be a nonselfinjective gendo-symmetric algebra, which additionally is a nearly Gorenstein algebra. \begin{enumerate} \item The following are equivalent for a noninjective and nonprojective indecomposable module $M$: \begin{enumerate} \item[i)] $M$ has infinite dominant dimension. \item[ii)] $M$ is Gorenstein projective-injective and $\nu^{-1}(M) \cong M$. \item[iii)] $M$ is Gorenstein projective-injective. \item[iv)] $M$ has infinite codominant dimension. \end{enumerate} \item If $A$ is CM-finite and Gorenstein with Gorenstein dimension $g$, then every noninjective module has finite dominant dimension and $fdomdim(A) \leq g+1$. \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate} \item $i) \rightarrow ii)$: Assume $M$ has infinite dominant dimension.
-Since $A$ is a gendo-symmetric algebra, this is equivalent to the two conditions $\nu^{-1}(M)=Hom(D(A),M) \cong M$ and $Ext^{i}(D(A),M)=0$ for all $i\geq 1$.
+\begin{theorem} Let $A$ be a non-selfinjective gendo-symmetric algebra, which additionally is a weakly Gorenstein algebra. \begin{enumerate} \item The following are equivalent for a non-injective and non-projective indecomposable module $M$: \begin{enumerate} \item[i)] $M$ has infinite dominant dimension. \item[ii)] $M$ is Gorenstein-projective-injective and $\nu^{-1}(M) \cong M$. \item[iii)] $M$ is Gorenstein-projective-injective. \item[iv)] $M$ has infinite codominant dimension. \end{enumerate} \item If $A$ is CM-finite and Gorenstein with Gorenstein dimension $g$, then every non-injective module has finite dominant dimension and $\fdomdim(A) \leq g+1$. \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate} \item $i) \Rightarrow ii)$: Assume $M$ has infinite dominant dimension.
+Since $A$ is a gendo-symmetric algebra, this is equivalent to the two conditions $\nu^{-1}(M)=\Hom_A(D(A),M) \cong M$ and $\Ext_A^{i}(D(A),M)=0$ for all $i\geq 1$.
 Since we assume that the subcategory of Gorenstein-injective modules coincides with $D(A)^{\perp}$, $M$ is Gorenstein-injective.
-Now by \ref{taugorenstein} (1), if a module $X$ is Gorenstein-injective, then $Hom_A(D(A),X)$ is Gorenstein-projective.
-Using this with $X=M$, we get that $M \cong Hom_A(D(A),M)$ is Gorenstein-projective. $ii) \rightarrow i)$: Since $\nu^{-1}(M)=M$, $M$ has dominant dimension larger than or equal to 2.
-Because $M$ is Gorenstein-injective, $Ext^{i}(D(A),M)=0$ for all $i\geq 1$.
-Then domdim($M$)=$\infty$ is clear. $ii) \leftrightarrow iii)$: Since $A$ is gendo-symmetric and nearly Gorenstein, $A$ is also Gorenstein dominant and thus all Gorenstein projective modules have dominant dimension at least 2.
-But in a gendo-symmetric algebra this is equivalent to $\nu^{-1}(M) \cong M$. $iv) \leftrightarrow iii)$: Now codomdim($M$)=$\infty$ is equivalent to domdim($D(M)$)=$\infty$ and using the equivalence of $i)$ and $ii)$, this is equivalent to $\nu^{-1}(D(M)) \cong D(M)$ and $D(M)$ is Gorenstein-injective and Gorenstein-projective.
-But, since $\nu^{-1}=Hom_A(-,A) \circ D$, this is equivalent to $Hom_A(M,A) \cong D(M)$ and that $M$ is Gorenstein-projective and Gorenstein-injective.
-Now $\nu^{-1}(M)=DD(M) \cong M$ and the equivalence of $iii)$ and $iv)$ is clear. \item By \hyperref[CorCM]{ \ref*{CorCM}} , $A$ does not contain a nonprojective Gorenstein projective-injective module and thus no noninjective module of infinite dominant dimension.
-Assume now $M$ is a module with $\infty>i=domdim(M) > g+1$.
-Then $Ext^{i-1}(D(A),M) \neq 0$ by \ref{domdimform}, contradicting the fact that $D(A)$ has projective dimension equal to $g$. \end{enumerate}
+Now by \ref{taugorenstein} (1), if a module $X$ is Gorenstein-injective, then $\Hom_A(D(A),X)$ is Gorenstein-projective.
+Using this with $X=M$, we get that $M \cong \Hom_A(D(A),M)$ is Gorenstein-projective. $ii) \Rightarrow i)$: Since $\nu^{-1}(M)=M$, $M$ has dominant dimension larger than or equal to 2.
+Because $M$ is Gorenstein-injective, $\Ext_A^{i}(D(A),M)=0$ for all $i\geq 1$.
+Then $\domdim M=\infty$ is clear. $ii) \Leftrightarrow iii)$: Since $A$ is gendo-symmetric, $A$ has dominant dimension at least two and using \ref{torsionless} (1), we see that all Gorenstein-projective modules have dominant dimension at least 2.
+But in a gendo-symmetric algebra having dominant dimension at least two is equivalent to $\nu^{-1}(M) \cong M$. $iv) \Leftrightarrow iii)$: Now $\codomdim M= \infty$ is equivalent to $\domdim D(M)=\infty$ and using the equivalence of $i)$ and $ii)$, this is equivalent to $\nu^{-1}(D(M)) \cong D(M)$ and $D(M)$ is Gorenstein-injective and Gorenstein-projective.
+But, since $\nu^{-1}=\Hom_A(-,A) \circ D$, this is equivalent to $\Hom_A(M,A) \cong D(M)$ and that $M$ is Gorenstein-projective and Gorenstein-injective.
+Now $\nu^{-1}(M)=DD(M) \cong M$ and the equivalence of $iii)$ and $iv)$ is clear. \item By \hyperref[CorCM]{ \ref*{CorCM}} , $A$ does not contain a non-projective Gorenstein-projective-injective module and thus no non-injective module of infinite dominant dimension.
+Assume now $M$ is a module with $\infty>i=\domdim M > g+1$.
+Then $\Ext_A^{i-1}(D(A),M) \neq 0$ by \ref{domdimform}, contradicting the fact that $D(A)$ has projective dimension equal to $g$. \end{enumerate}

 \end{proof}

 The next example shows that the bound for the finitistic dominant dimension in the previous theorem is optimal: \begin{example} Let $A$ be the so called penny-farthing algebra (see \cite{GR}) with two simple modules given by quiver and relations as follows: